maltaweel/Multi_Sentiment_Analysis/README.md

 # Multi_Sentiment_Analysis

+This code was used in support of the following research article:
+Bonacchi, Chiara; Witte, Jessica; Altaweel, Mark.
+2024 (In Press).
+Political uses of the ancient past on social media are predominantly negative and extreme. <i>Plos One</i>.

 This tool provides sentiment analysis using VADER, Flair, and TextBlob.
 In addition, a lexical list is incorporated as part of the multi-sentiment analysis approach.
 The lexical list incorporated is from a previous publication and use case:  https://doi.org/10.1371/journal.pone.0197816.